BartlettJE/RM1_Resources/docs/03-AIS-01-stage1.md

 - This includes all text within the introduction and method sections including in-text citations.
 However, it does not include the references or any appendix items.

- - Please not that there is no 10% rule, **1500** words is a strict upper limit.
+ - Please note that there is no 10% rule, **1500** words is a strict upper limit.

+ - Your work should be presented in a sans-serif font, e.g. Arial or Calibri, 12-point font, double-spaced with 1-inch (2.54cm) margins.

  - All citations and references should follow APA 7th edition guidelines.